fbpx

 First and foremost, the collection has been and is being actively used for scientific research.
 Scientists, students, and avocational paleontologists from Alabama, elsewhere in the US, and around the world regularly visit our collections to study fossils.
 Specimens are also loaned to researchers.
 Every year, paleontologists who have studied fossils in our collection publish multiple scientific articles on that material.
 Staff, student interns, and volunteers work together to curate specimens as new material gets accessioned and when existing collections get cataloged, digitized, and/or rehoused.
 Particularly striking or characteristic fossils have been and are being used for permanent and temporary exhibits at the Alabama Museum of Natural History and elsewhere on campus.
 Finally, fossils of our collection are utilized for classes, as part of public and online outreach events, and during tours of the entire UA Museums collection or the paleontology collection specifically.

-People and other information
+People and Other Information

 Feel free to contact the curator if you would like to become a volunteer or intern of the paleontology collection to help curate the collection, learn more about fossils, and acquire multiple new skills.